stats for Punjabi Wordle

 how news spread

 All things considered, I put medium efforts into popularizing the game.
-Sometimes it feels uncomfortable and I slip into the mindset of "if I build it, they will come."
-I recognize this often isn't true - there's lots of content out there and people are busy.
-That said, I had a few ideas that didn't feel overbearing.
-This section describes how the game grew.
+It's easy to think "if I build it, they will come" - but I have to remind myself there's lots of content out there and people are busy.
+There were a few ideas that didn't feel overbearing:

 initial launch